FriendsOfSymfony/FOSOAuthServerBundle/README.md

 # app/config/config.yml
 imports:
     # Symfony 2.0.x only
-    - { resource: "@FOSOAuthServerBundle/Resources/config/security.yml" } // do not work with security.xml, so I kept old file
+    - { resource: "@FOSOAuthServerBundle/Resources/config/security.yml" }
 ```

 ## Usage

 The `token` endpoint is at `/oauth/v2/token` by default (see Resources/config/routing/token.xml).

-The `authorize` endpoint is at `/oauth/v2/auth` by default (see Resources/config/security.xml).
+The `authorize` endpoint is at `/oauth/v2/auth` by default (see Resources/config/routing/authorize.xml).

 ## TODO